 - Heavy Rain: Many people are under the impression that floods only occur in certain parts of the U.S. Truthfully, though, floods have the potential to happen anywhere, especially when there is heavy rain.
 Storm drains can become clogged and plugged by remains in the road or buildings.
 Places such as parking garages, underpasses, and basements can become danger zones during a flood.

 - Quick-melting snow: When temperatures rise quickly after the winter, snow has the potential to melt rapidly.
-Rapid melting snow can flood into homes, causing water damage to furniture, floors and also cause electrical issues.
+Rapid melting snow can flood into homes, causing water damage to furniture, and floors and also causing electrical issues.
 Due to quick melting snow, floods can be prevented if structural issues and sealing up cracks where water can seep into.

 - Little to no rainfall: “The contiguous U.S. average annual precipitation was 30.28 inches, which is 0.34 inches above the long-term average, ranking in the middle third of the historical record”, stated the National Centers for Environmental Information.
-States that experience severe droughts are those in the west, including California, Nevada, and Arizona.
+States that experience severe droughts are those in the West, including California, Nevada, and Arizona.

 - Heat and dry weather: Little rainfall is not the only cause of the drought.
 Extremely hot weather increases the likelihood of water evaporating from nearby rivers and lakes.
 When evaporation occurs, soils can lose moisture, and plants that generally retain water can die.